Skip to main content

 THE AFTERMATH OF THE EAST ASIAN WAR OF 1592-1598.

-Aftermath is a European Research Council Starting Grant project run by ICREA professor Rebekah Clements at the Autonomous University of Barcelona.
+Aftermath was a European Research Council Starting Grant project run by ICREA professor Rebekah Clements at the Autonomous University of Barcelona, with part of the action hosted by the University of Oxford.
 The project seeks to understand the legacy of the East Asian War of 1592-1598, also known as the Imjin War and Toyotomi Hideyoshi’s invasions of Korea.
 This massive conflict is not part of standard narratives about the early modern world but it was the largest conflict of world of the 16th century and was unparalleled in East Asia until the 20th century.
 Over a six year period, as Hideyoshi attempted to pass through Korea and conquer China, the war entangled as many as 500,000 combatants from Japan, China, and Korea, as well as Southeast Asian and European subjects.
 Civilian casualties were high.
 It was followed by a period of instability, culminating in the rise of the Manchu forces who formed the Qing dynasty in 1644.
 The memory of the Imjin conflict reverberates throughout East Asia today, kept alive in Korea by museums and the school curriculum, and thanks to strategic concerns that are still relevant for the modern nations of Japan, China, and Korea.
 Yet the daunting array of primary source languages means that a regional vision of the war and its implications remains elusive.
-To address this, Aftermath is a team-based project that combines Japanese, Korean, Chinese, and European sources in order to understand, not the war itself, but something which is arguably even more important: the aftermath and its implications for early modern East Asia.
-Our research team is pooling language skills to investigate the following three themes:
+To address this, Aftermath was a team-based project that combines Japanese, Korean, Chinese, and European sources in order to understand, not the war itself, but something which is arguably even more important: the aftermath and its implications for early modern East Asia.
+Our research team pooled language skills to investigate the following three themes:

 1.The movement of people and demographic change;